Position Title: Intensive Community Orientation AmeriCorps Member

 Local Operating Site Overview: CWS Palm Beach

 CWS Palm Beach provides refugee resettlement services through the R&P program.
-This year the proposed capacity is to resettle 145 refugees from varying countries.
+Along with CWS Miami’s office, this year we expect to resettle about 100 refugees from varying countries.
 In addition to the resettlement program, the office offers employment services through the Matching Grant (MG) program, immigration legal services, information and referral services and short term intensive case management to vulnerable eligible populations through the state of Florida’s Integration Assistance program.
 The Refugee AmeriCorps member’s role at CWS Palm Beach will serve as a community resource engagement and intensive cultural orientation support component for any qualifying population, developing on topics surrounding health and housing.

 Essential Duties and Responsibilities:

 - Leverage and expand upon existing efforts to address gaps and increase the quality and quantity of education in and access to health and housing.

 - Design and coordinate comprehensive ICO education activities in health and housing Lead classroom and community-based ICO activities in group or individual settings, engaging volunteers as appropriate.

 - Coordinate with case managers to identify clients who can be enrolled in ICO.
 Access client understanding of ICO topics and work one-on-one with clients identified as needing additional training.

 - Maintain appropriate documentation of client participation in ICO activities and analyze data of participating clients.
 Improve and add ICO education activities as necessary.

 - Recruit and train volunteers to assist in the implementation of ICO, such as ICO instructors, interpreters, transportation assistance, child care, tutors, mentors and classroom assistants.

 - Research, develop, train and maintain heath and housing partnerships within the community.
 Work with community partners to improve access to culturally competent services for clients in heath and housing and improved understanding of client needs.